ylify/VEHoP/README.md

 Note: species_name should be identical to others, otherwise it will fail in the tree visualization.
 We recommend naming the input files according to the rules below.

     1) genus_species.genomic/transcript/pep.fasta
-    2) If more than one input from the same species, try genus_species_1.genomic/transcript/pep.fasta and genus_species_2.genomic/transcript/pep.fasta
+    2) If more than one input from the same species, try: genus_species_1.genomic/transcript/pep.fasta and genus_species_2.genomic/transcript/pep.fasta
-    3) To distinguish from assembly method or source, try genus_species_megahit.genomic.fasta for genomic assembly via megahit, genus_species_trinity.transcript.fasta for transcript assembly via Trinity
+    3) To distinguish from assembly method or source, try: genus_species_megahit.genomic.fasta for genomic assembly via megahit, genus_species_trinity.transcript.fasta for transcript assembly via Trinity

 Output
 -